 Application of preservative sorbic acid in food processing industry

 With the increasingly sophisticated food processing technology, food preservatives have become an indispensable role in the development of the industry.
-In order to ensure that packaged food can be stored better, the application of preservatives also ushered in a huge development market.
+In order to ensure that the packaged food can be better stored, the application of preservatives has also ushered in a huge development market.
 One of the most modern preservatives in the food sector is sorbic acid, which is chemically close to food and, in addition to being easy to use and cost-effective, is extremely effective against many microorganisms.
 Moreover, it does not affect the aroma and taste of the products it preserves.
 Sorbic acid and its potassium and calcium salts (E200, E202 and E203, respectively) have been approved for use in a large number of food products worldwide.
+Sorbic acid is unsaturated hexacarbonic acid, colorless needle-like crystals or white crystalline powder, tasteless and odorless.

-Sorbic acid is an unsaturated fatty acid similar to those naturally occurring in foods that are broken down and utilized in the body.
-The ADI is 25mg/kg.
+Potassium sorbate is the potassium salt of sorbic acid, white, almost odorless powder, or granular, so the dust is very low.
+Calcium sorbate is the calcium salt of sorbic acid, a white, almost odorless powder.
+Sorbic acid is an unsaturated fatty acid similar to those naturally occurring in foods that are broken down and utilized in the body.The ADI is 25mg/kg.
 Sorbic acid is therefore considered to be food-related and a large number of scientific studies on sorbic acid have been carried out by researchers under the supervision of international authorities, which have proved that sorbic acid and its salts are physiologically inert and not hazardous to health.

-Sorbic acid and its salts do not react with other ingredients of food and do not have the property of forming complexes.
+Sorbic acid and its salts do not react with other ingredients of foodstuffs and do not have the property of forming complexes.
 Therefore, the use of sorbic acid does not affect the bioavailability of, for example, minerals.

 The CTFA (Cosmetic Trade and Fragrance Association) in the United States classifies sorbic acid and sorbates as safe for use in cosmetic products.The EC Cosmetics Directive and many national regulations authorize the use of sorbic acid and sorbates as preservatives in cosmetic products.
-In many countries, sorbic acid and sorbates are approved for use in pharmaceuticals and animal feed.
+In many countries, sorbic acid and sorbate salts are approved for use in pharmaceuticals and animal feed.

-Applications in meat and aquatic products:
+Application in meat and aquatic products

 Fish products